Data Quality and Accuracy

 ERS researchers are using the results of this third-party evaluation in framing requirements for the design and characteristics of the second round, FoodAPS-2.

 In February 2018, ERS received a report from Tufts University’s Friedman School of Nutrition Science and Policy that presents results from a survey of FoodAPS data users.
-Data users’ perspectives on potential tradeoffs between breath, depth, power, and ease of use will be informative for FoodAPS-2.
+Data users’ perspectives on potential tradeoffs between breadth, depth, power, and ease of use will be informative for FoodAPS-2.
 See Review of the National Household Food Acquisition and Purchase Survey (FoodAPS) from a Data User's Perspective.

 The report’s findings from their literature review and survey of research teams are organized into the following topic areas: